 Debate over the constitution is not new: for much of the early postwar period, the Japanese were divided over the 1947 constitution.
 Some welcomed it as Japan’s "peace constitution," while others decried it as "MacArthur’s constitution."

 The future of Japan was a source of contention among the Allied powers as they began to consider the new postwar order.
 Within Japan, too, opinions varied over how to reform and rebuild in the wake of Japan’s catastrophic defeat.

 Once adopted in 1947, the constitution became a symbol of transformation for Japan, a commitment to a brighter, more peaceful future.

 Since its formation in 1955, the Liberal Democratic Party has advocated for rewriting the constitution.

-In the 1990s a political realignment brought new parties and new ideas to the debate over constitutional revision.
-These forces gained influence in the Japanese parliament, even as those parties opposed to any amendment waned.
+In the 1990s, political realignment brought new parties and new ideas to the debate over constitutional revision.
+These forces gained influence in the Japanese parliament, while those parties opposed to any amendment waned.

 Business and the media too pushed for change.